michal-kopczynski/FlatBuffersParser/README.md

           -v, --version   Print the version number and exit.
           -h, --help      Print help and exit.

+#### HTTP

+Send HTTP GET request with binary/JSON data to specific URI:
+* Binary to JSON: /bin_to_json (MIME type: application/octet-stream)
+* JSON to binary: /json_to_bin (MIME type: application/json)

+#### WebSockets

-* Connect to parser on selected port using WebSocket.
+Connect to parser on selected port using WebSockets.

-* Send binary data to parser in a WebSocket message.
-Receive response with parsed data.
+Send JSON message contatining type of request, id and data to be parsed.
+* Binary to JSON:
+    {
+    "type": "bin_to_json"
+    "id": 1,
+    "data": #base64 encoded binary
+    }
+* JSON to binary:
+    {
+    "type": "json_to_bin",
+    "id": 1,
+    "data": #JSON FlatBuffer
+    }

 Build
 -----